chuachunmin/SPHScraper/README.md

-# 📰 NewsScraper — Automated SPH Newspaper Downloader (NLB eResources)
+# 📰 SPHScraper — Automated SPH Newspaper Downloader (NLB eResources)

-NewsScraper is a fully automated **Playwright-based scraper** that logs into Singapore’s National Library Board (NLB) eResources portal, opens the SPH Newspaper viewer, downloads **every high-resolution page**, and compiles them into a single PDF.
+SPHScraper is a fully automated **Playwright-based scraper** that logs into Singapore’s National Library Board (NLB) eResources portal, opens the SPH Newspaper viewer, downloads **every high-resolution page**, and compiles them into a single PDF.

 ✔ Supports **The Straits Times, Business Times, Zaobao, Berita Harian**, etc.
 ✔ Automatically downloads **all pages** (no need to specify page count)